Through the healing of herbs, we are introduced to the wisdom of nature.

 Also, did you know that one of the best ways to bring relief from the common cold is in most kitchens?
 A simple infusion of Fresh Ginger and Cinnamon can be an effective treatment for the common cold.

 Rosemary leaf (Rosmarinus officinalis) can be used as a hair rinse to help with curl and premature balding, and to add color.
 Rosemary is also used for headaches, upset stomachs, nerves and muscles, and is anti-allergic.
-Sage can help with night sweats, but sage tea should not be used continually for prolonged periods of time.
-There are many kitchen herbs you can use for purposes other then flavoring.
+Rosemary oil applied externally has helped some with rheumatism.

 Throughout history, herbs have been used to help everything from a cough and headache to asthma and illnesses such as cancer.
 Each whole herb has many properties and many of the herbs listed below have helped in areas other than listed here.

 Read, experiment, and have fun with the herbs when you are 100% certain you have a good grasp of all its properties and contraindications.

 Simply being surrounded by nature in some form can give you a new awareness in life that is energizing.
 Smiling at a bold little Johnny-jump-up appearing under the huge draping comfrey leaf can be a welcome mat for good health.

 Teasel root (Dipsacus silvestris) promotes circulation of the blood and removes pain and stiffness in areas that have been bruised.
 It is used for trauma to the joints and muscles.
 Plants that are members of the Thistle family and Aster family can look very similar to teasel, so unless you are 100% certain it is best to purchse at a reliable Natural food store.